Did You Suffer A Brain Or Spine Injury?

 Lifetime Compensation For Lifelong Pain

 Brain and spinal cord injuries are often permanent, requiring a lifetime of therapy and assistance.
 Your medical malpractice law firm must set a firm goal of obtaining adequate compensation for your injuries to last a lifetime.
 This requires the type of exhaustive research and consultation that only an experienced injury attorney can perform.
-Dillon & Findley, P.C., has achieved settlements and verdicts in excess of one million dollars for injured clients.
+Dillon Findley & Simonian, P.C., has achieved settlements and verdicts in excess of one million dollars for injured clients.